 The regiment received high praise for their “unflinching bravery” at Peachtree Creek.
 Atlanta having fallen, the 22nd encamped in the city until 1/1/65 when it joined the Union movement north to Richmond.
 Along the way it fought in the battles Averasboro and Bentonville, NC.
 Participation in the Washington D.C. grand review preceded final muster.

 Residence: Geneva, WI Age: 32.2 yrs.

 Enlisted/Mustered In: 8/15/62 Walworth Co., WI Rank: Pvt.

 Highest Rank: Pvt.

-In the summer of 1862 the 5’6”, darkly complexioned Wisconsin farmer enlisted in the U.S. Army.
-Private Seymour’s nearly three years of service appear to have been primarily influenced by liver disease, which he contracted at Danville, KY in January, 1863, as well as back and kidney problems, which beset him late the same year in Knoxville, TN.
-These and perhaps other ailments would result in his spending time in hospitals on a number of occasions.
-Perhaps it was the amount of time he was spending in the hospital that prompted his being detailed as a nurse for a period in one Danville facility.
+Private Seymour’s nearly three years of service appear to have been primarily influenced by liver disease, which he contracted at Danville, KY in January, 1863.
+He suffered as well from back and kidney problems which beset him late the same year in Knoxville, TN.
+These and perhaps other ailments would result in his spending time in military hospitals on a number of occasions.
+Perhaps it was the amount of time he was spending in the hospital that prompted his being detailed as a nurse in one Danville facility.

 Separated from the army Benjamin returned to Wisconsin.
 He and his family remained there until 1866 when they removed to Illinois.
 In 1870 the Seymours were living in Rantoule Champaign Co., IL.
 There, Benjamin was the town’s postmaster.
 While in Illinois the Seymour family lived in two locations.